middlebury/styleguide/_editorial/n.md

 `Five-sevenths full`

-Whole numbers plus fractions: Spell out in running text unless the numerals are needed for a particular reason, such as a recipe.
+Whole numbers plus fractions: Spell out in running text unless the numerals are needed for a particular reason, such as a list of ingredients for a recipe.
 (Do not link whole numbers to the fraction with a hyphen)

 `Three and three-fourths cups of flour should be enough to make pizza.`

-Measurements(see also hyphens):
+Measurements (see also hyphens):

 Hyphenate measurements that serve as adjectives preceding a noun: